 Everyone loves Star Wars, and its robots – and their design – hold a particular fascination.
-When The Force Awakens hit cinemas in 2015, the realisation of astromech droid BB8 set tongues wagging and brains ticking over.
+When The Force Awakens hit cinemas in 2015, the realization of astromech droid BB8 set tongues wagging and brains ticking over.

 How on earth did it move?
 Was it CGI?
 A man in a ball?
 A puppet?!

 Well, no: BB8 is real and works by placing a drive mechanism – complete with wheels – inside the spherical body.
 These wheels then “push” the ball along, while the head is typically kept in place using magnets.
 With the right weighting in place, it should then be possible to replicate that slightly ramshackle movement of the droid, as seen in the movies from the new trilogy.